CentOS-virt7/xen/README.md

 # Working with the Xen patchqueue

-The core Xen patchqueue is stored as a git "am" file.
+The core Xen patchqueue is stored as a `git` "am" file.
 This makes it a tiny bit more difficult to add a single patch, but makes it *much* easier to work with when it comes to rebasing to a new version of Xen.

-I strongly encourage you to use "stackgit" for working with this queue, as it makes things much easier.
-(If you've used quilt, the concepts are somewhat similar.)
+Most of these operations are implemented in the `repo` script; a breakdown of what's going on inside is included to help understanding.
+To work with the script requires that you have both `git` and stackgit (`stg`) installed.

+## Making a git tree with the patchqueue

-Start by cloning the upstream git repository somewhere:
+Start by cloning the upstream git repository:

+    ./repo make-tree

+This will create a tree in `UPSTREAM/xen.git` based on the `XEN_VERSION` set in `sources.cfg`.
+Suppose that `XEN_VERSION` is set to `4.6.0`. `make-tree` will make the following branches:

+ - `base/4.6.0`: A branch based on `RELEASE-4.6.0`

+ - `centos/pq/4.6.0`: A branch based on the above, but with the CentOS "patchqueue" (`SOURCES/xen-queue.am`) applied.

+To do this manually:

+    mkdir UPSTREAM
+    cd UPSTREAM
     git clone git://xenbits.xenproject.org/xen.git xen.git
     cd xen.git